CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>ts-execute-service</summary>

   ### Functionality
-  /api/v1/executeservice/execute/**: provide ticket collection and execute related API.
+  /api/v1/executeservice/execute/**: provide APIs to check if a ticket is paid and to mark a ticket is used.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-execute-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-execute-service)

   ### Interactions
   | Service | URI | Method | Data Sent |